-If you are a woman who has heavier periods or have been told by your health-care provider that you are at risk of losing too much iron, One-A-Day Women's Multivitamin (Est. $6 per 100 tablets) may be a better choice.
+If you are a woman who has heavier periods or have been told by your health-care provider that you are at risk of losing too much iron, One-A-Day Women's Multivitamin (Est. $10 per 100 tablets) may be a better choice.
 This multivitamin also contains 400 mcg of folic acid, which is recommended for all women of childbearing age to help prevent potential neural tube defects like spina bifida.
 Its 1,000 IU of vitamin D is slightly above the newest recommendation of 600 IU from the Institute of Medicine, but far less than the safe upper limit of 4,000 IU per day.
-One-A-Day Women's was included in a previous professional test and approved, for accuracy in labeling.
+One-A-Day Women's has been tested by two different organizations and verified for accuracy in labeling.
 It is not suitable for vegans or vegetarians

-If you're on a budget, experts say less expensive store-brand vitamins work just as well.
-One professional testing organization says Target brand up&up Women's Daily Multivitamin (Est. $12 for 300 tablets) is a more affordable alternative to One-A-Day Women's Multivitamin, but is virtually identical in its ingredient list.
+If you're on a budget, experts say less expensive store-brand vitamins work just as well as name brands.
+One professional testing organization says Target up&up Women's Daily Multivitamin (Est. $12 for 300 tablets) is a more affordable alternative to One-A-Day Women's Multivitamin, but is virtually identical in its ingredient list.
 It also has passed recent testing for accuracy in labeling.

-GNC's line of Women's Ultra Vitamins also passes testing for accuracy in labeling and ingredients, and no contaminants were found in recent testing.
-GNC Ultra Mega Green Womens Active Multi Tablets (Est. $20 for 60 capsules) contains 1,600 IU of vitamin D3 as well as a blend of foods that are known to have antioxidant properties.
-The "green" in its name refers to that blend of antioxidant vegetables -- but it is not suitable for vegetarians or vegans, and contain gluten and dairy.
-GNC Women's Ultra Mega (Est. $17 for 90 caplets), also contains 1,600 IU of vitamin D3, plus collagen and biotin, aimed at healthy hair, skin and nails.
-It exceeds the UL for niacin, which can cause jitteriness or heart palpitations in sensitive individuals.
-It is wheat, gluten and yeast free, but not vegetarian.
-GNC Women's Ultra Mega Active (Est. $20 for 180 tablets) also exceeds the UL for niacin, but it is intended as a thermogenic fat burner in addition to being a multivitamin.
+GNC's line of Women's Ultra Vitamins also passes testing for accuracy in labeling and ingredients, and no contaminants were found.
+GNC Women's Ultra Mega (Est. $20 for 180 caplets) contains 1,600 IU of vitamin D3 as well as a blend of foods that are thought to have antioxidant properties, although these statements have not been evaluated by the FDA.
+In spite of this fruit and vegetable mix, Ultra Mega is not suitable for vegetarians or vegans, as it contains fish.
+It also contains soybean, so is not the best choice if you're trying to cut back on soy consumption.
+GNC Women's Ultra Mega Active (Est. $25 for 180 tablets) also exceeds the UL for niacin, but it is intended as a thermogenic fat burner in addition to being a multivitamin.
 (To read more about thermogenic fat burners, read our evaluation of thermogenic supplements in our report on Diet Pills.)
-It is also gluten free, yeast free and wheat free, although not vegetarian.